Lim1029/trao/README.md

 ### Smoothing

-And also the spectra can be smoothed to desired resolution to get better snr for signal ditection.
+And also the spectra can be smoothed to desired resolution to get better snr for signal detection.

 Parameters :